-5.8 We will participate in the National Fraud Initiative data matching exercise.

-The Audit and Assurance Manager will investigate all results reported to SPT to identify potential errors or fraud.
+5.8 We will participate in the National Fraud Initiative (NFI) data matching exercise.
+The Audit and Assurance Manager will investigate all data matches on behalf of the Partnership to identify and report on potential errors or fraud.

 Bribery and Corruption